-A person who is responsible for their team's actions on the field and for communication with the Umpire and the other team.
+A person who is responsible for their team's actions on the field and for official communication with the Umpire and the opposing team representatives.
 A player may be a coach, either as a replacement for an absent coach or as a playing coach.